 Forest River manufactures RVs in and around Elkhart, Indiana, and has dozens of plants in the area, many of them dedicated to single RV brands.
 Forest River also has a few plants scattered throughout other states, including California, Georgia, Michigan, and Oregon.

 Forest River RV Reviews

 Forest River RV Reviews on RVInsider give the manufacturer 3.6 out of 5.0 stars.
-Grand Design has 3.8 stars, Thor has 3.5 stars, and Keystone has 3.6 stars.
-No manufacturer has 5.0 stars, and some models and model years fare better than others.
+In comparison, Grand Design has 3.9 stars, Thor has 3.0 stars, and Keystone has 3.6 stars.
+Some models and model years fare better than others.

 We’ll delve into some Forest River RV complaints and issues below.

 If you’re shopping for your first RV, be aware that dealerships are not contractually obligated to service RVs they didn’t sell.
 This is in contrast to car dealerships, which will provide the same service, regardless.

 Forest River (and many other manufacturers) will tell customers they can go to any dealership that sells the brand for service.
 Still, the service department may not accept the repair and may prioritize local customers over non-locals.

 Most reviews and complaints on Forest River’s BBB page focus on the after-sales experience.
 Here are some sources of customer frustration: